MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

 - If you have a tasmota plug already configured: connect your smartplug and go to Configuration> Backup Configuration (it will backup the most important pin configuration and probably the wifi

 ## Building a custom tasmota firmware that supports scripting
-You can use the `tasmota_custom.bin.gz` that is provided in this repository or you can build the same custom tasmota by following these step:
+You can use the `tasmota_custom.bin.gz` (based on 9.5.0.8) that is provided in this repository or you can build the same custom tasmota by following these step:

-- Install VSCode (Visual Studio Code)[https://code.visualstudio.com/] and the extension (PlatformIO)[https://platformio.org/] via the extension menu inside VScode.
+- Install VSCode [Visual Studio Code](https://code.visualstudio.com/) and the extension [PlatformIO](https://platformio.org/) via the extension menu inside VScode.
 - Go to https://github.com/arendst/Tasmota , click on `Code` then `Download ZIP` and extract the zip (mine was extracted in the folder in the "Tasmota-development")
 - In VSCode, open the command palette and select `PlatformIO : Home`
 - On the PlatformIO home page, click on `Open project`, select your folder (eg: Tasmota-development).
 If VSCode aks if you trust the authors, click `Yes`